TheHebi/code-refractor/README.md

 # code-refractor

 ## The purpose of this project is to learn how to refactor code (improving the code without changing what it does).
-My overall goal is to improve the accessibility of the site, while also updating non-symantic tags to be symantic for easier editing purposes for future developers.
+My overall goal is to improve the accessibility of the site, while also updating non-semantic elements to be semantic for easier editing purposes for future developers.

 BSD 2-Clause License